nuclia/nucliadb/proposals/records/5-test-harness.md

 - etc.

 The `nucliadb_test` will also consolidate tests fixtures and any test helper that we might need.
+For example, we could provide a helper that creates a shard and instanciates a `NucliaDBClient` to play with it.

 ## Rollout plan